Southampton-RSG/2015-09-17-southampton/novice/git/02-create.md

 $ ls
 ~~~

-But if we add the `-a` flag to show everything,
+But, if we add the `-a` flag to show everything,
 we can see that Git has created a hidden directory called `.git`:

 ~~~ {.bash}